Documentation Index

 The Voice Agent field is locked once the evaluation is set to Active.
 To reassign an evaluation to a different agent, the evaluation must first be paused.

-Evaluator Model — Select the language model that will score each criterion.
+Evaluator Model — Select the language model that will read transcripts and score each criterion.
 A primary model and a fallback model must both be specified.
-The temperature parameter controls scoring determinism — a value of 0.3 is recommended for consistent, repeatable results.
+The fallback model is invoked automatically in the event of primary model unavailability.

 Step 2: QA Instructions